mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

+UpdateRequest object.

+The UpdateRequest object in the request body must specify one or more of the following attributes:
+rowIds: number[]
+sendTo: Recipient[]
+One or more of the followings:columnIds: number[]includeAttachments: trueincludeDiscussions: trueThe following attributes have the following values when not specified:
+ccMe: false
-UpdateRequest object.The UpdateRequest object in the request body must specify one or more of the following attributes:rowIds: number[]sendTo: Recipient[]One or more of the followings:columnIds: number[]includeAttachments: trueincludeDiscussions: trueThe following attributes have the following values when not specified:ccMe: falsemessage: Please update the following rows in my online sheet.subject: Update Request: {Sheet Name}When the Schedule object is not specified, the request is sent to the recipients immediately.
+message: Please update the following rows in my online sheet.
+subject: Update Request: {Sheet Name}When the Schedule object is not specified, the request is sent to the recipients immediately.

 **Type:** object